 SEO (Search Engine Optimization) is a technique used for ranking a website in a good position and increase the visibility of the website so that it could be easily found on the internet.
 In other words, it improves the website organic search engine rankings.
 Here the organic refers to the free service.
 An optimised website is more easily recognised by Search Engine Crawlers which results in improving the rank of the website in the Search Engine Result Pages (SERPs).
 Google uses 205 criteria to evaluate which website belongs at the top of the Google search results for any particular keyword.

 SEO can be optimised in two ways, Off-site SEO and On-site SEO.
-On-site SEO refers to optimising the website by correctly spreading the keywords throughout the website and making the structure (Web page, titles, tags, content, etc) of the website as good as possible which also complement the target keyword.
+On-site SEO refers to optimize the website by correctly spreading the keywords throughout the website and making the structure (Web page, titles, tags, content, etc) of the website as good as possible which also complement the target keyword.
 Off-site SEO refers to getting the quality links from other high ranking websites to build up trust from the standpoint of a search engine.

 The tasks performed for optimising the search are: